 Cloud Logging comes with a decent free tier (50GiB/project/month of logs ingested) however if you exceed this quantity of logs ingested, you may start to be interested in exactly what is being logged.

-In Autopilot mode, you can’t turn off cloud logging completely, however you can exclude logs from being ingested (and thus billed).
+In Autopilot mode, you can’t turn off cloud logging completely (update: now you can, see above), however you can exclude logs from being ingested (and thus billed).
 Assuming you find value in the logs, like I do, then you an also exclude just a particular set of logs that are of no value to you (or, that one particularly verbose container), while keeping the rest.
 Here’s how.

 - Browse to your Log Router settings, and edit the _Default Sink.